Naturopath Milton, Georgetown, Mississauga, Oakville

 In your first appointment, we’ll take a detailed look into your health history and ask about eating and sleeping habits, stress levels, and your mood.
 We might also order some diagnostic tests just to gain a better understanding on certain habits and conditions.
 It’ll be around an hour to an hour and a half long- you’ll be sure to find the appointment reassuring and even relieving!
 Finally, you can expect to meet someone who genuinely cares about you!

-What’s In It For You
+What’s in It for You

-The Difference Between an ND and an MD
+The Difference between an ND and an MD

 Do naturopathic doctors do residencies?

 At this time in the profession, residencies are fairly few and far between.
 Naturopathic doctors graduate with the training and skills necessary to work safely and effectively in general practice.
-Some NDs go on to one-year or two years residencies where they hone their skills, and many start practice right away.
+Some NDs go on to one-year or two years residencies where they hone their skills and many start practice right away.
 Dr Abdullah graduated from a two years of Clinical Naturopathic Residency at the Canadian College of Naturopathic Medicine.

 Do I need a referral to see an ND?